Public Health Perspectives On Abortion

 Safe abortion and postabortion care are key components of comprehensive reproductive health services.
 However, these services are contested and restricted in many countries.
 Students interested in learning how access to abortion services, or lack thereof, impacts women's health should take this course.

-Provide students with an overview of abortion practice in the United States and worldwide from a public health perspective.
-Lectures and readings enable students to critically evaluate current research, public health practice, and policy related to abortion, and to speak knowledgably and accurately on these issues.
+Provides students with an overview of abortion practice in the United States and worldwide from a public health perspective.
+Lectures and readings enable students to critically evaluate current research, public health practice, and policy related to abortion, and to speak knowledgeably and accurately on these issues.

 - Learning Objectives: